 Troubleshooting Your Starter

-Here are a three of the most common things that you might notice while watching your starter and what they mean:
+Here are three of the most common things that you might notice while watching your starter and what they mean:

 Too Much Starter